GauntletRunner2025/ugs-cli-mcp-package/README.md

 In Unity, open up the Package Manager, click the Add Package drop down and click "Install package from git url" and paste in: https://github.com/GauntletRunner2025/ugs-cli-mcp-core-package.git

-If the package imports successfully, a welcome window should pop up and give further instructions.
-Otherwise, try the dropdown under Tools.

 Step 2
-The MCP server must be added to the list of servers your local windsurf instance knows about.
-It can be added automatically, unless you already have an mcp configuration, in which case you'll have to add it manually.
+If the package imports successfully, use the dropdown under Tools to 'Configure MCP server'.
+If you have no MCP config file, this package will create one.
+If one already exists, it'll attempt to add to it.

+Step 3
+In the MCP server window in Windsurf (the hammer icon) click Refresh and verify that the ugs-cli-mcp server is found, and providing some number of tools.

+This supports a small number of tools/ugs commands to start, with more being added as they are tested in.